-CalcTapeActive=1 indicates that the Calculator Tape can be activated from the Calculator Panel.
+Calculator Panel.
 When the Calculator Panel opens, the Back Space is changed to indicate "Tape."
 If clicked, the Calculator Tape will open.
 At any time, by clicking on the Display, the Calculator Tape will open, or if already open, will close.
 When the Calculator Panel is closed, the Calculator Tape will automatically close.
 If CalcTapeActive=0, these features will not be available.
 As an alternative, if OpenTapeWithCalc=1, the Calculator Tape will open when the Calculator Panel is open.
 If CalcSendWithCR=1, the [Enter] Key will be appended to the keystrokes sent when the SD (Send) button is clicked on the Calculator Panel.
 If CalcSendWithEXE=1, the application specified with the Program= setting will be launched when the SD (Send) button is clicked on the Calculator Panel.
 Program= is used to specify the path & file name of the executable program to launch when CalcSendWithEXE=1.
 Only short file names is recommended for maximum compatibility.
-DecimalDigits sets the number of digits that the OnScreen calculator will display to the right of the decimal place.
+DecimalDigits sets the number of digits that the OnScreen with CrossScanner calculator will display to the right of the decimal place.
 Valid settings are 1 through 6.